GoogleChrome/web.dev/src/site/content/en/blog/debug-cwvs-with-web-vitals-extension/index.md

 ## Conclusion

-We hope you find the new debug options in the latest version of the extension useful and that they make it easier to identify and resolve Core Web Vitals issues to enable you to improve the  user experiences on your website.
+We hope you find the new debug options in the latest version of the extension useful and that they make it easier to identify and resolve Core Web Vitals issues, improving the  user experiences on your website.

 Do remember that your experiences, on your developer computer, may not be representative of what your real users are experiencing.
 Check out our [previous blog post on how you can compare a site to field data](/field-data-in-the-web-vitals-extension/) to get a sense of how aligned your experiences are with your users.